HJEC/r-pi-application/index.md

 Thanks for following the link to my super-special personal website audit that I put together for you.

 ### What is this?
-I wanted to convey just how enthusiastic I am about applying for the position of "Software Engineer at Raspberry-Pi".
+I wanted to convey just how enthusiastic I am about applying for the position of_Software Engineer at Raspberry-Pi.
 My way of showing this was to present what I'm bringing to the table.
 Not just technical skills, but enthusiasm and dedication.
 A willingness to go above and beyond.

-Whilst doing my research on the job position and the company, I did some digging and dev-sleuthing on the Raspberry-Pi websites.
+Whilst doing my research on the job position and the company, I did some digging and dev-sleuthing on the websites belonging to the Raspberry Pi foundation and LLC.
 I've created a personal presentation for you based on some of the things I've found.

 **Please read:** Before I continue, I would like to state that I never intended to step on anyone's toes with the information I am about to present.
 It should not be taken as harsh criticism or a judgement of any kind.
 I believe that the good people already working on the sites at Raspberry-Pi (that I hope to join the ranks of) are doing an incredible job.
-This audit is just my attempt an enthusiastic attempt to put myself ahead of the competition!
+This audit is just my enthusiastic attempt to put myself ahead of the competition!

 ### Nice enthusiasm!
 That sounds great, so what am I about to read?
 The featured information on this page will be broken down into the following categories: